HAIR LOSS & COVID-19

 There is a clear link between stress and hair loss and it can also be the result of several other factors.
 If you are suffering from hair loss and are looking for treatments, you can book a free consultation at Nar London’s Harley Street Clinic.

-Additionally, a blood test can help understand hair loss is not related to iron deficiency or underactive thyroid.
+Additionally, a blood test can help understand if hair loss is related to iron deficiency or underactive thyroid.